Introducing NinjaPear Learn more

 return (role, profile_url_lis)

-print("Performing google search for Linkedin profiles")
+print("Performing google search for Professional Social Network profiles")

 tasks = [search_li_profile(role) for role in ROLES]